 Best Baby Bottle Brush

-While there is not much to complain about with the OXO Tot Brush, it is made entirely of plastic, something that we prefer to avoid due to its health and environmental impacts.
+While there is not much to complain about with the OXO Tot Brush, it is made entirely of plastic, which we prefer to avoid due to its health and environmental impacts.
 Another common complaint is that it can be somewhat tricky to remove the nipple brush.
-It requires a combination of pressing a button and twisting apart the neck and handle of the brush.
-We did not mind this, but it does require two hands and is not as convenient as some of the other options we tested.
+It requires a button pressing and twisting combo apart for which you must use two hands.
+We do not consider this a deal-breaker, but it is not as convenient as some other options we tested.
 In the end, we found that the functionality of the brush easily outweighed these small drawbacks.
 The OXO Tot is our top choice for a bottle brush and one we highly recommend.

 The downside to super tiny, flexible brushes is that they are much easier to lose or damage.
 We find that if we choose a dedicated brush space on our counter, or keep them in a small cup, we have much less trouble with this.
 The handles on these brushes (if you could call it that) are almost nonexistent and may be more difficult for large-fingered persons to maneuver.
 It is merely an extension of the wire with a small loop at the end.
 For us, these flaws were not deal-breakers.
 We appreciate these tiny brushes for their unique application and consider them an essential kitchen tool in any home.

 Most of the complaints our testers had about the Kitchiny centered around the size of the brush head.
-It is much smaller than most other brushes, and the bristles are very short.
+It is much smaller than most others, and the bristles are very short.
 We think this is because a more substantial sized brush head would not fit in many narrow-necked bottles, but it takes a bit longer to clean bottles with such a small surface area.
-Another thing that may throw you off is the fact that it does not create as much of a lather as a regular bristle or sponge would.
+Another thing that may throw you off is that it does not create as much of a lather as a regular bristle or sponge.
 Lack of lather has nothing to do with the cleanliness of the bottle, but you may find yourself using more soap than necessary, simply because it is hard to know how much is in there already.
 While there are a few flaws, if eco-health and cleanliness in your kitchen are priorities for you, then the Kitchiny Silicone Brush may be your perfect solution.

 As for the drawbacks of this brush?
 We have three words: So.
 Much.
 Backspray.
-This brush had us turning our heads and closing our eyes in anticipation of the gigantic spit storm that was coming.
-This issue is due to the same stiff bristles that make it such an efficient scrubber; however, it was an unpleasant experience every time.
+This brush had us turning our heads and closing our eyes in anticipation of the gigantic spit storm.
+This issue is due to the same stiff bristles that make it such an efficient scrubber; however, it was an unpleasant experience.
 We frequently chose to use other brushes precisely because of this issue.
-A much less regularly noted complaint is that the size of the brush head and the stiffness of the bristles prevent it from fitting in very narrow-necked bottles.
+A much less regularly noted complaint is that the brush head's size and the stiffness of the bristles prevent it from fitting in very narrow-necked bottles.
 We feel that this brush is much more durable than many others we have used, but the Munchkin recommends replacing it every 30-45 days regardless, so it may not last much longer than the others anyways.
-We recommend the Munchkin Bristle Brush for those extra stuck-on messes but think you may enjoy using a slightly softer brush overall.
+We recommend the Munchkin Bristle Brush for those extra stuck-on messes but think you may enjoy using a slightly softer brush.

 The Redecker Baby Bottle Brush is one of two products in our review made entirely from natural materials, and we appreciate their efforts at creating plastic-free options for parents.
 This brush has a twisted steel neck, pig hair bristles, and an untreated beechwood handle.
-The bristles are some of the softest in our review and are perfect for delicate surfaces, but they are still very durable and hold their shape well.
+The bristles are some of the softest in our review and are perfect for delicate surfaces, but they are still durable and will hold their shape well over time.
 The brush head is very narrow, and will easily slide into any sized neck opening and produce minimum back spray when removing it.
 Thanks to this, we like using this brush for more than just baby bottles, branching out into narrow-necked vases or wine bottles.